Documentation > Administration > Air-Gap Operational Runbook

 1. Do not retry ingestion.
 Repeated signature-verification failures don't make the data more trustworthy.
 Set the disc aside in a tagged "pending-investigation" envelope.

-2. Verify the configured public key matches the collector's current public key.
+2. Verify the collector's public key is present in the repository keyring.
 The most common (benign) cause is a key rotation that didn't propagate fully.
-Re-export the public key from the collector, compare to the repository's sysmanage.yaml, update if they differ, retry ingestion.
+Re-export the public key from the collector (/var/lib/sysmanage/airgap/collector-ed25519.pub), compare to the .pub files in the repository's /var/lib/sysmanage/airgap/trusted-collectors/ keyring, drop in the missing key if absent, retry ingestion.

 3. If keys match, inspect the disc.
 Tampering would typically also break the per-file SHA-256 verification, so a signature-only failure on a disc whose hashes pass is suspicious.
 Inspect the disc surface for physical damage; mount the ISO read-only and verify file checksums against the manifest manually.